 small busy bar close to Piazza San Marco; Great cichetti.

 We often stop in to the lobby bar of this beautiful and historic luxury hotel for a drink in the early evening before dinner.
 The drinks are always accompanied by some little snacks as well.
+There is also a fabulous rooftop terrace here with a view of the city and lagoon.

 Modern fine dining with delicious and interesting food.
 We loved the tasting menu lunch here in July 2018.